Capabilities File

 capa init --format json File Structure

-A capabilities file has seven main sections:
+A capabilities file has the following main sections:

 providers: